VRLabs/15-Bits-Position-Rotation-Networking/README.md

 There is an object called "SyncedObject/Solving/World/Culling".
 For performances where avatar performance rank does not matter, you may want to enable the scale constraint on this object by default, so that you will be unculled as soon as your avatar loads.
 Ideally you would only do this on a private avatar.
 This will not circumvent avatar distance hiding.

+## Notes

+If a remote user has _**both**_ self-interaction *and* avatar interaction permission with your avatar blocked, the world prop will never be shown to them.
+This is because recovering from the Avatar Distance Hiding feature requires a self contact interaction.
+Without the ability to recover properly from distance hiding, it's more likely that a user will see incorrect results.
+Mitigations for this seem make the system worse for everyone else.
+Since it's exceedingly rare to have both of these options disabled, and users that do have both of these options disabled are probably very deliberate with what they are shown, I've opted to require these users to enable at least interaction permission for your avatar.

 ## Credits

 Thanks to [Razgriz](https://github.com/rrazgriz) for her ideas on syncing rotation.
 Thanks to [Juzo](https://github.com/JuzoVR) and [ThatFatKidsMom](https://github.com/ThatFatKidsMom) for testing and encouragement.